yolanother/YuEGP/README.md

 A flux derived image generator that will allow you to transfer an object of your choosing in a prompted scene.
 It is optimized to run with ony 6 GB of VRAM.

 ## News and Updates
+* **2025.01.30 🔥**: DeepBeepMeep: Added support for In Context Learning, now you can provide audio samples prompts to drive the song generation.
 * **2025.01.30 🔥**: DeepBeepMeep: Speed improvements for low VRAM profiles + patch for transformers library.
 * **2025.01.29 🔥**: DeepBeepMeep: GPU Poor version.
 * **2025.01.26 🔥**: We have released the **YuE** series.